-BGC Partners is a holding company with no direct operations and conducts substantially all of its operations through its operating subsidiaries.
-Virtually all of the Company's consolidated net assets and net income are those of consolidated variable interest entities.
-BGC Holdings is a consolidated subsidiary of the Company for which the Company is the general partner.
-The Company and BGC Holdings jointly own BGC U.S. OpCo and BGC Global OpCo, the two operating partnerships.
+Prior to the Corporate Conversion, BGC Partners was a holding company with no direct operations which conducted substantially all of its operations through its operating subsidiaries.
+Virtually all of BGC Partners' consolidated assets and net income were those of consolidated variable interest entities.
+BGC Holdings was a consolidated subsidiary of BGC Partners for which BGC Partners was the general partner.
+BGC Partners and BGC Holdings jointly owned BGC U.S. OpCo and BGC Global OpCo, the two operating partnerships of the Company.
 In addition, Newmark Holdings is a consolidated subsidiary of Newmark for which Newmark is the general partner.
 Newmark and Newmark Holdings jointly own Newmark OpCo, the operating partnership.
-Listed below are the limited partnership interests in BGC Holdings and Newmark Holdings.
-The FPUs, LPUs and limited partnership interests held by Cantor, each as described below, collectively represent all of the limited partnership interests in BGC Holdings and Newmark Holdings.
+Listed below are the limited partnership interests in BGC Holdings, prior to the Corporate Conversion, and Newmark Holdings.
+The FPUs, LPUs and limited partnership interests held by Cantor, each as described below, collectively represent all of the limited partnership interests in BGC Holdings, prior to the Corporate Conversion, and Newmark Holdings.
+The Corporate Conversion had no impact on Newmark and its organizational structure, nor any limited partnership interests, described below, held by BGC employees in Newmark Holdings.

 As a result of the Separation, limited partnership interests in Newmark Holdings were distributed to the holders of limited partnership interests in BGC Holdings, whereby each holder of BGC Holdings limited partnership interests at that time who held a BGC Holdings limited partnership interest received a corresponding Newmark Holdings limited partnership interest, determined by the Contribution Ratio, which was equal to a BGC Holdings limited partnership interest multiplied by one divided by 2.2, divided by the Exchange Ratio.
 Initially, the Exchange Ratio equaled one, so that each Newmark Holdings limited partnership interest was exchangeable for one share of Newmark Class A common stock.
 For reinvestment, acquisition or other purposes, Newmark may determine on a quarterly basis to distribute to its stockholders a smaller percentage than Newmark Holdings distributes to its equity holders (excluding tax distributions from Newmark Holdings) of cash that it received from Newmark OpCo.
 In such circumstances, the Separation and Distribution Agreement provides that the Exchange Ratio will be reduced to reflect the amount of additional cash retained by Newmark as a result of the distribution of such smaller percentage, after the payment of taxes.
-The Exchange Ratio as of June 30, 2023 equaled 0.9235.
+The Exchange Ratio as of September 30, 2023 equaled 0.9243.